Honey, I Shrunk the Kids’ Speaking Anxiety

 3. Lots of speaking exercises

 Keeping kids’ interest usually requires variety and consistent engagement.
 That’s why I avoid lectures in favor of plenty of speaking activities.
-These include interviews (both of and by the student), short debates on fun topics, improv & conversation games, storytelling, note-taking challenges, prepared and impromptu speeches, and quick-thinking exercises—all mixed in with encouraging, constructive feedback.
+These include conversation games, storytelling, basic improv, note-taking challenges, quick-thinking activities, prepared and impromptu speeches, interviews (both of and by the student), and even short debates on kid-friendly topics—all mixed in with encouraging, constructive feedback.
 Students hopefully leave each session energized and pleased with what they’ve accomplished, and looking forward to the next.

 4. Homework

 Sessions, however fruitful, aren’t complete without assignments in between.
 These push the students to apply what they’re learning as they prepare for bigger speaking challenges.
-Through the homework, I encourage them to rehearse, record and analyze their speeches, as well as test out speaking strategies in real-life settings, from conversations with friends & family to classroom discussions or even presentations.
+In the homework, I encourage them to play the speech games we do in session at home, and test out speaking strategies in real-life settings—from conversations with friends & family to classroom discussions or even presentations.
 Successes in these arenas often produce big strides in confidence, as students realize progress is both very possible and within their control—and that speaking can even be fun and fulfilling.

 This realization is the most valuable lesson I can impart, and is therefore my top goal in coaching children.
 Sparking an enthusiasm for speaking can pay dividends for a lifetime, while removing it as a source of anxiety lifts a potentially immense psychological and social burden.